 More than 5.8% of American adults are dependent on alcohol, and 11.7% use illicit drugs.
-Coping with a loved one’s addiction isn’t easy, and it impacts the whole family in many ways.
+Coping with addiction when it involves your loved one isn’t easy, and it impacts the whole family in many ways.
 This is a common problem among millions of families today.

 Typically, these individuals have families who suffer lifelong issues as a result of their loved one’s substance use.
 Spouses, children, extended family, friends, and employers are not immune to the devastation a person with addiction can cause.

 Coping With Addiction: Impact of Parental Substance Use on Young Children

 Researchers at Harvard Medical Institute affirm that parental substance use can impact a child’s development and life outcomes.
 According to the study, these children may also develop behavioral problems, such as drug or alcohol abuse.

 Today, more than one in five children live with parents who have substance use disorders (SUDs).
 Many of these children are lacking basic physical, emotional, and psychological support from their parents.

 The children are three times more likely to experience physical, emotional, or sexual abuse than their peers.
 As a result of parental substance use, children may suffer a range of adverse effects such as:

 - Social awkwardness

 - Developmental delays